Pyzyryab/nvim-config/README.md

 So if you aren’t quite sure about a given mapping, you can start by typing the `<leader>` key and then see the popup with suggestions for new keys you can type.

 ![which key example](./assets/which-key-ex.png)

+## Telescope

+`Telescope` is a **fuzzy-finder** to quickly navigate over lists.
+This mean, that almost anything that can be stored on a list can be found with telescope, not only your project files!

+- `Live grep` - For having the ability of finding content in files directly, we'll need `ripgrep`.
+This allows us to find and filter text on the pickable files by `telescope`

 ## Telescope keymaps picker